baeda-polito/matrix-profile/README.md

 ## Getting started

-You can setup the project using the following commands:

-1. Create virtual environment and activate it and install dependencies:
+Create virtual environment and activate it and install dependencies:

 - Makefile
   ```bash